edcarp/python-intermediate-esces/_episodes/05-index-slice-subset.md

 > ## Challenge - Putting it all together
 >
 > 1. Create a new DataFrame that only contains observations with Site Type values that
->   are **not** in Ocean or Coastal.
+>   are **not** from the east or south.
 Print the number of rows in this new DataFrame.
 >   Verify the result by comparing the number of rows in the new DataFrame with
 >   the number of rows in the waves DataFrame where Site Type is null.
 >
-> 2. Create a new DataFrame that contains only observations that are of Country
+> 2. Create a new DataFrame that contains only observations that are of Quadrant
->  Wales or Ireland and where Tpeak values are greater than 10.
+>  north or west and where Tpeak values are greater than 10.
 Create a stacked bar
->   plot of average Tpeak by plot with Ocean vs Coastal values stacked for each
+>   plot of average Tpeak by plot with north and west values stacked for each
 >   plot.
 {: .challenge}